-Eligible applicants will be New York State public school districts ("school districts"), or IHEs currently serving as the fiscal agent in existing Smart Scholars ECHS partnerships, applying on behalf of a partnership, which must include:
+Eligible applicants will be New York State public school districts ("school districts") applying on behalf of a partnership, which must include:

-(1) K-12: A single school district, a consortium of school districts, a BOCES, or any combination of these entities.
+(1) K-12: A consortium of school districts or school districts and BOCES.
 In all cases, the ECHS must be located at one common site.
 A school district must serve as the applicant/fiscal agent for the application.
-The exception is existing Smart Scholars ECHS partnerships where an IHE has served as the lead fiscal agent, and the school district agrees to continue with that arrangement.